kajuna0amendez/Algorithms/README.md

 I have the classics in c++ and python:

+* Counting sort
+* Quicksort using Tail Recursion
+* Recursive Insertion Sort
+* Heaps
+* Hash Tables
 * Binary Trees
 * Binary Search Trees
 * AVLTrees
-* Hash Tables
-* Counting sort
+* etc
-* Quicksort using Tail Recursion

 But I have been adding some testing of using ctypes and python